ThomasWaldmann/vpngw/docs/source/gw.rst

 Nice to have packages
 ~~~~~~~~~~~~~~~~~~~~~

+wget curl  # to download stuff
+etckeeper  # to manage config changes
-ddclient libio-socket-ssl-perl ca-certificates  # update dynamic dns service
+ddclient  # update dynamic dns service
-ntp ntpdate  # to have correct time
+systemd-timesyncd ntpdate  # to have correct time
+locales  # avoid warnings when logging in via ssh
 rfkill  # to block unused bluetooth, wwan, wifi
-wpasupplicant iw  # to use the laptop wifi
+wpasupplicant iw wireless-tools  # to use the laptop wifi
+ethtool  # maybe needed to get your NICs working flawlessly

 Admin helpers
 ~~~~~~~~~~~~~